WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 The other service subscribes to the stream updates, then writes to the origin.
 The front end would poll (or get notified via WebSocket) the transaction status.
 The transaction itself is _asynchronous_ because it spans multiple services.

 [Check out this great video](https://youtu.be/IgFvWaSQaeg?t=1496) for a deep dive regarding this pattern.

+## Locking

+To prevent the situation where two requests change the same piece of data (the double-booking problem), it is vital to implement some kind of locking strategy for a given piece of data.
+There are two locking strategies I'm aware of.

+### Optimistic locking

+It's where you set a _version_ attribute on an item.
+A given operation can only update this item if the _version_ attribute matches the one specified in the request.
+You **would use the `ConditionExpression` here** and ensure that the _version_ attribute is the same as it was when you fetched the item.

+The strategy is called _optimistic_ because it **allows for multiple non-clashing writes**.
+As long as the version is the same, the operation will go through.

+### Pessimistic locking

+Here, you are dealing with some sort of lock.
+If a given operation acquires a clock for an item, any other operation cannot change that item. **A good example would be the `TransactWrite` operation**.
+Here, if any other operation tries to write to that item, that operation will fail.

+You can also implement physical _lock items_ in the Database.

 ## Consistency